nzfeng/signed-heat-demo/README.md

 # Input

 ## Mesh file formats
-The input mesh or point cloud may be an `obj`, `ply`, `off`, or `stl`.
+The input mesh may be an `obj`, `ply`, `off`, or `stl`.
 See [the geometry-central website](https://geometry-central.net/surface/utilities/io/#reading-meshes) for up-to-date information on supported file types.
+Point clouds are assumed to have the extension `.pc`.

 ## Curve/point input